-Camera in French is referred only to a video or movie camera that is use for motion picture.
+Camera in French is referred only to a video or movie camera that is used for motion pictures.
 The English camera is “appareil photo” in French

-Film refers more to the negative of picture in English, but in French it refers to a movie.
+Film refers more to the negative of a picture in English, but in French, it refers to a movie.
 “Je vais voir un film” I’m going to see a movie.

 To be fond of, to like very much or to love in English, but it means the bottom of a recipient in French.
 At the bottom of the box.
 “Au fond de la boite.”

 Formidable in English means fearsome or dreadful.
 In French, it means great, fantastic, or wonderful.

 While hazard means a danger in English, in means “by chance” in French.
 “Je l’ai rencontre par hazard.”
 I met her/him by chance.